fstermann/soundcloud-tools/README.md

 <summary>How to get the environment variables</summary>

-To get the first three variables, visit your SoundCloud profile, open up the developer tools menu and search for `tracks?representation` in the network tab.
+To get the first three variables, visit your SoundCloud profile, open up the developer tools menu, reload the page and search for `tracks?representation` in the network tab.
 The `USER_ID` and `CLIENT_ID` can be found in the request url, and the `OAUTH_TOKEN` in the request headers.

 ![Network Tab](assets/network-1.png)
 ![Network Tab](assets/network-2.png)

-The `DATADOME_CLIENTID` and `SC_A_ID` can be found similarly by creating a new playlist, and extracting that value from the request in the network tab.
+The `DATADOME_CLIENTID` and `SC_A_ID` can be found similarly by creating a new playlist, and extracting that value from the request that is made in the network tab (`POST` to the `/playlists` endpoint).

 </details>